-Launching in September 2018, the National Open Youth Orchestra (NOYO) will be the world’s first disabled-led national youth orchestra.
+Launched in 2018, the National Open Youth Orchestra (NOYO) is the world’s first disabled-led national youth orchestra.

-NOYO will provide an inclusive progression route, to support the development of the UK’s most talented young disabled people.
-It will also be open to non-disabled young people, providing an innovative and ambitious musical context for everyone.
-NOYO musicians will be empowered to radically redefine the idea of ‘The Orchestra’ – inspiring new musical instruments and creating new musical forms for the 21st century.
+NOYO provides an inclusive progression route, to support the development of young disabled people with musical potential.
+It is also open to talented non-disabled young musicians, providing an innovative and ambitious musical context for everyone.
+NOYO musicians are empowered to radically redefine the idea of ‘The Orchestra’ – inspiring new musical instruments and creating new musical forms for the 21st century.

 NOYO is informed by the findings of an extensive feasibility study and builds upon the success of the South-West Open Youth Orchestra (SWOYO), founded in 2015.
 Trailblazing SWOYO performances have included Bristol Cathedral, the Colston Hall, and a live BBC Radio 3 broadcast on BBC Music Day.
 In 2017, SWOYO won a Royal Philharmonic Society Music Award in the learning and participation category – the highest recognition for live classical music-making in the UK.